Districts and Schools

 • District-based planning and problem-solving

-• Professional development
+• Professional learning

 • Repeated classroom visits/observation/feedback